BitFancy/Solana-MEV-Bot-Optimized/README.md

   <b>For support, questions, or collaboration opportunities, reach out through any of the above channels!</b>
 </p>

-A sophisticated **Solana MEV (Maximal Extractable Value) bot** built in Rust, specifically designed for high-frequency trading on Pump.fun tokens with advanced features including Jito bundle support, real-time mempool monitoring, and intelligent arbitrage strategies.
+A high-performance **Solana MEV (Maximal Extractable Value) bot** built in Rust, designed for atomic flashloan-based arbitrage across multiple DEXs.
+This bot leverages real-time mempool monitoring, advanced routing, and flashloan execution to capture arbitrage opportunities on Solana with maximum efficiency and security.

 ## 🚀 Features

-### Core MEV Capabilities
+### Core MEV & Arbitrage Capabilities
+- **Atomic Flashloan Arbitrage**: Executes arbitrage trades using flashloans, ensuring all legs succeed or the transaction reverts.
+- **Multi-DEX Support**: Integrates with Raydium, Orca, Jupiter, Meteora, and more for deep liquidity and diverse routes.
-- **Real-time Mempool Monitoring**: Uses Yellowstone gRPC for instant transaction detection
+- **Real-time Mempool Monitoring**: Uses Yellowstone gRPC for instant detection of profitable opportunities.
-- **Pump.fun Integration**: Specialized for Pump.fun token trading with bonding curve calculations
-- **Jito Bundle Support**: Advanced transaction bundling for MEV extraction
+- **Jito Bundle Support**: Optionally submits transactions as bundles for priority inclusion and MEV extraction.
-- **Multi-DEX Arbitrage**: Supports Jupiter and OKX DEX for cross-platform arbitrage
-- **Intelligent Slippage Management**: Dynamic slippage calculation and protection

-### Advanced Trading Features
-- **Bonding Curve Analysis**: Real-time calculation of virtual SOL and token reserves
-- **Volume Change Detection**: Monitors liquidity pool changes for optimal entry/exit points
+- **Dynamic Routing**: Finds the most profitable arbitrage paths across supported DEXs.
-- **Blacklist Management**: Configurable token blacklisting for risk management
+- **Blacklist Management**: Configurable token and pool blacklisting for risk mitigation.
-- **Auto-Sell Functionality**: Automated profit-taking with configurable thresholds
-- **Priority Fee Optimization**: Dynamic fee calculation for transaction prioritization
+- **Priority Fee Optimization**: Dynamically adjusts fees for transaction prioritization.

 ### Technical Infrastructure
-- **High-Performance Rust**: Optimized for speed and reliability
+- **High-Performance Rust**: Built for speed, reliability, and low latency.
-- **Async Architecture**: Non-blocking I/O for maximum throughput
+- **Async Architecture**: Non-blocking I/O for maximum throughput.
-- **Multi-RPC Support**: Fallback RPC endpoints for reliability
+- **Multi-RPC Support**: Fallback and load-balanced RPC endpoints for reliability.
-- **Comprehensive Logging**: Detailed transaction and performance monitoring
+- **Comprehensive Logging**: Detailed transaction, error, and performance monitoring.
-- **Environment Configuration**: Flexible configuration via environment variables
+- **Flexible Configuration**: Environment variables and config files for all key parameters.
+- **Modular Design**: Easily extendable to support new DEXs or strategies.

 ## 📋 Prerequisites